 Leadership as loving enemies

-The ministry of reconciliation is fundamental to what makes Christian leadership Christian, says L. Gregory Jones.
+The ministry of reconciliation is fundamental to what makes Christian leadership Christian.
+The stories of Abraham Lincoln and Nelson Mandela set a moral compass for our aspirations, says L. Gregory Jones.

 Over the years, I have come to believe that my response was more than a clever retort.
 The Chinese general Sun Tzu, writing in the 5th century BCE, famously advised leaders to “keep your friends close, and your enemies closer.”
 But our call as Christian leaders is more than that.
 We are called to a ministry of reconciliation, of bearing witness to God’s reign in a broken world.

 Abraham Lincoln, as portrayed in Doris Kearns Goodwin’s “Team of Rivals,” offers an example of what such a practice might look like.
 He is remembered for saying, in the face of criticism for uttering kind words about the South, “Don’t I destroy my enemies if I make them my friends?”